September 25th-29th, 2018

 Friday, Sept.
 28: Free Painting Day, the Buffalo Roundup, and Artists’ Reception and Awards!

-2. The Wet Sale will be closed from 1pm to 3pm for the jurying process.
+2. The Wet Sale venue will be closed from 2pm until the opening of the Artists’ Reception at 5pm.

-3. Artists’ Reception and Awards is from 5-7:30pm, and is open to all, artists and the general public.
+3. Artists’ Reception and Awards is from 5-7:30pm, and is open to everyone.

 4. Awards will be presented at 6pm.